higorbrito1/Customer-Success-Dashboard/README.md

 **Technologies**
 - Microsoft Power BI, Dax

-Private project, not available for cloning.
+This project is available for viewing and downloading only.
+Commercial use or academic purposes without prior authorization are prohibited.